chenyx04/Spectral-Stitching/README.md

 ### Input File Format

 Each sequenced read is mapped to the reference genomic sequence to obtain the alleles it has at each of the heterozygous sites.
-For a variant, reads with sequence matching the consensus sequence are assigned as 0, while those not matching are assigned as 1.
-In our algorithm, if a read indicates that two SNPs are all 0 or all 1, we call the two SNPs belong to the same community.
-Else we call them in the different community.
+Here we represent the major allele by 0 and the minor allele by 1.

 The refhap reads format is the same as Refhap algorithm in Duitama et al. (2010) and Probhap in V. Kuleshov (2014).
 A demo file is provided in `refhapreads_demo.txt`.
 The format is as follows.